Are you hiring staff or willing to take on internships?

 Yes, I read that on the About page.
 But what services can you offer me?

 Script and concept.
 Design and pre-visualisation.
 Storyboarding.
 Character design.
 2D animation.
 Motion Graphics.
 Stop-motion animation.
 LEGO animation.
 AE Compositing.
 Illustration.
 Editing.
 Photography.
 Video.
 Academic lecturing.
 Children’s workshops.

 Can my company hire your individual crew in a freelance capacity?

 Please do.
 Tony Mines can be contacted for remote freelancing, or in-house to London studios, or we offer a full white-labeling service from brief to handover.
 Tony is UK VAT registered.
 Or contact Tim Drage about his availability as an animator and compositor.

 What don’t you do?

-We are not coders, not a web design company, nor are we a studio accepting screenplays.
+We are not coders, nor a web design company.
+We are not accepting screenplay submissions.

 What is all this about LEGO?

 SYF pioneered the popular LEGO animation genre and hobby, with a series of influential and well received commercial shorts for The LEGO Group.
 The best of these films are available to view on this site, with further information about their production and history across our social media.